Fonserve/itaas/README.md

 - **Admin & Operator Dashboard:**
   A comprehensive interface for administrators to manage customers, orders, subscriptions, and financial metrics.

+- **Service Catalog:**
+  Define and manage available services, including one-time and recurring options.

+- **Subscription Management:**
+  Enable users to subscribe to service contracts with different tiers and billing cycles.

 - **Real-Time Messaging:**
   Integrated messaging system powered by Django Channels, enabling live communication between customers and technicians.